8caecamXepgo/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 # D-Tale/ArcticDB Integration

-> :warning **Pre-built binaries for ArcticDB only available for Linux and Windows**: MacOS binaries are coming soon!
+> ⚠️ **Pre-built binaries for ArcticDB only available for Linux and Windows**: MacOS binaries are coming soon!

 At long last!
 There is finally a solution for navigating the underlying data of your ArcticDB databases.
 Once again, the solution is D-Tale!